MarcusNelhams/CSE111_Team17_Project/docs/main.md

 Please provide links to the following:

 1.
-    1. Your team number.
+    1. Your team number : 17
-    1. Link to your final project repository.
+    1. Link to your final project repository: https://github.com/MarcusNelhams/CSE111_Team17_Project
-    2. Link to your starter code repository.
+    2. Link to your starter code repository: https://github.com/MarcusNelhams/CSE111_Team17_Project_Starter_Code

 2.
     1. Link to a **FAILING** action run that builds your final project source files.
-    2. Link to a **PASSING** action run that builds your final project source files.
+    2. Link to a **PASSING** action run that builds your final project source files: https://github.com/MarcusNelhams/CSE111_Team17_Project/actions/runs/12915696682/job/36018149656

 3.
     1. Link to a **FAILING** action that verifies the format of your final project source files.
-    2. Link to a **PASSING** action that verifies the format of your final project source files.
+    2. Link to a **PASSING** action that verifies the format of your final project source files: https://github.com/MarcusNelhams/CSE111_Team17_Project/actions/runs/12915696682/job/36018149656

 4.
-    1. Link to a **PASSING** action that built and released your final project report PDF.
+    1. Link to a **PASSING** action that built and released your final project report PDF: https://github.com/MarcusNelhams/CSE111_Team17_Project/actions/runs/12915696682/job/36018149656
     2. Link to the released PDF file.